nofreegood/Work-summary/LTE_BC26_LPWA MODULE/doc/Software.md

 `Active-Time` equal `T3324`\
 `Periodic-RAU` equal `T3412`
 # How to Use eDRX
-This part describes the features on eDRX mode of BC26.  decreases the proportion of connect time to reduce power consumption.Users can set the period of TeDRX timer and TPTW timer.\
+This part describes the features on eDRX mode of BC26.  eDRX mode decreases the proportion of connect time to reduce power consumption.Users can set the period of TeDRX timer and TPTW timer.\
 <img src="../Figures/edrx.jpeg" >
 ## NOTES
 * The UE can enable eDRX , but the period is determined by the network side（communication operators).**China Mobile** can provide parameters as follow:\